aarongough/tachyon/README.md

 ## Usage

-To insert simply supply the model class along with a hash of attributes.
-It's important to note that the keys of the hash must be symbols, not strings:
+To insert simply supply the model class along with a hash of attributes:

 ```ruby
 Tachyon.insert(Article, id: 13, title: "Brand new article")